Jordan-McGhee/d4k-2023/to-do.md

 - double check isPaid and updatePaid logic with frontend code

 <!-- FRONTEND -->
-- go through and update routes/paths from old frontend
+- go through and update routes/paths from old frontend DONE
+- APP.js
+    - make admin page not adhere to same width settings
+    - update mainNav to be same width

+- ADMIN
+    - figure out how to load all orders and filter accordingly

 - QUEUE:
     - Go through queue, queueList, queueItem and update to match what is returned from database DONE